Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> Rogers' Rangers

 In the middle of January 1757, a detachment of the unit was sent out on a scouting party from Fort Edward towards Fort Saint-Frédéric.
 They spent two days at Fort William Henry in preparation for their raid.
 On January 17, they set out, marching on the frozen Lake George.
 They encamped at the Narrows.
 Some men were sent back, thus reducing the party to 74 men.
 On January 18, the party continued to advance towards Lake Champlain.
 On January 19, Rogers' party reached the west shore of Lake Champlain, about 6 km south of Rogers Rock, they marched a further 13 km north-west and bivouacked among the mountains.
 On January 20, the party marched north-east, passed Fort Carillon undiscovered and stopped at night some 8 km beyond it.
 On January 21, they marched 5 km eastward under a drizzling rain and reached the banks of Lake Champlain near Five Mile Point.
 They tried to ambush ten sledges going from Fort Carillon to Fort Saint-Frédéric, capturing three of them but letting the rest escaped to Carillon.
-Alarm being now given in Carillon, Rogers immediately ordered his men to return to their previous encampment and dry their guns.
-They then retreated but were ambushed by a party of 89 French regulars and 90 Canadians and Native American warriors.
+The alarm now being given in Carillon, Rogers immediately ordered his men to return to their previous encampment and dry their guns.
+They then retreated but were ambushed by a party of 89 French regulars and 90 Canadiens commanded by Sieur Charles de Langlade of the Compagnie Franches de la Marine and Native American warriors, nearly all Odawas.
 The rangers managed to retrace to the hill they had just descended.
 A firefight then lasted several hours.
 Towards evening, Rogers was shot through the wrist but the remnants of his war-party (48 effective and 6 wounded men) were able to withdraw under cover of night.
 In the morning of January 22, Rogers and his rangers finally reached Lake George.
 The wounded were sent to Fort William Henry on a sledge while the rest encamped at the Narrows.
 On January 23, Rogers' party reached Fort William Henry.

 In August, after the capitulation of Fort William Henry, the unit was stationed on Rogers Island near Fort Edward.

-In March 1758, the unit ambushed a French-Indian column and, in turn, was ambushed by enemy forces during the so-called skirmish of Snow Shoes.
+On March 10, 1758 Roger left Fort Edward for Carillon with 183 rangers and 8 volunteers from the 27th Regiment of Foot.
+On March 12, 200 Khanawake Iroquois and Nippising warriors and 40 Canadiens arrived at Carillon for refreshments.
+Two Abenaki reported in fresh tracks in the snow and the newly arrived Native Americans joined the Canadiens and volunteers from the French regulars to encounter the intruders.
+However, the advance guard of the French-Indian column was ambushed by the rangers, who either followed up or were scalping the dead were in turn, ambushed by enemy forces during the so-called skirmish of Snow Shoes.
 The unit lost 125 men in this encounter, as well as eight men wounded.
 Only 52 survived.
-Rogers estimated 100 killed and nearly 100 wounded of the French-Indian forces; however, the French listed casualties as total of 10 Indians killed, 17 wounded and 3 Canadiens wounded.
+Rogers claimed that 100 were killed and nearly 100 wounded of the French-Indian forces; however, the French listed casualties as total of 10 Indians killed, 17 wounded and 3 Canadiens wounded.

 In July, the rangers took part in the expedition against Carillon.
 On July 5, it formed part of the vanguard with the 80th Gage's Regiment of Foot.
 On July 6, after the disembarkation of the British army, the regiment along with the provincial regiments of Fitch and Lyman were sent forward to reconnoitre.
 They drove a French advanced party from the field.